 Hidalgo Festival of Lights – Hidalgo, TX

-Throughout the month of December, the town of Hidalgo will be hosting live music performances, Christmas fun, a carnival and even a few snow days leading up to Christmas, and it all starts on Dec.
-1 with the Illuminated Christmas Parade!
+Throughout the month of December, the town of Hidalgo will have live music performances, Christmas fun, a carnival and even an ice skating rink!
 In addition to the Yuletide events, the Festival of Lights also features a nine-mile lights trail that you can explore by train, trolley or from your own car!
 See the full schedule here.

-During the Christmas season, the Amarillo Botanical Gardens lights up with Holiday Spirit (and not to mention over 200,000 lights)!
+During the Christmas season, the Amarillo Botanical Gardens lights up with Holiday Spirit — and over 200,000 lights!
 Each section of the garden in transformed into a dazzling wonderland mixed with twinkling lights displays and beautiful flowers.
 Christmas in the Gardens lasts until Dec.
 23.

 Along the banks of the Concho River in San Angelo is a 2.5 mile Tour of Lights with giant Christmas cards and Holiday scenes galore!
 The displays of over 3 million lights along the trail depict The Twelve Days of Christmas, a nativity scene, poinsettias and more at the Concho Christmas Celebration!
-On Dec.
-2nd, there will be a Tree Lighting Ceremony and the Lights of Christmas Parade.
+The Tour of Lights lasts until Dec.
+31.

 Wonderland of Lights – Marshall, TX